The plugin allows you to integrate your display calibration directly into a Unity Application.

 Does this plugin support URP / HDRP?

 Unfortunately not.
-It works only with the built-in SRP (Scriptable Render Pipeline) at the moment.
+At the moment, It is compatible only with the built-in SRP (Scriptable Render Pipeline).